 A critical part of hot tub cost and maintenance is regular service or repair.
 You have to ensure that you factor this into your budget somehow.
 But do not fret -- your expenses could range from something as minor as unclean water to something major like your control panel malfunctioning.
 To keep your repair costs in check, here are the most common telltale signs you need to put your hot tub up for service.

+- Leaks.
 Probably one of the most obvious ones, having leaks in your bathtub is less than okay.
-Pressurized pipes or a malfunctioning pump usually causes such.
+Pressurised pipes or a malfunctioning pump usually causes such.
 Should either be the cause, it is time to address them immediately.
 Leaks in a hot tub can affect the overall quality of the water and even cause electrical haywire at some point.

 Annual hot tub maintenance cost factors